Last updated Wed, Jan 29, 2025

 To start your pet in a designated area, simply get a 'sample' of pee and poo to take outdoors if you do not have another pet using the designated area.
 Soak a paper towel with your pet's urine.
 Store in a ziploc bag by the exit door.
 When taking your pup out, pick up the soaked paper towel and put on the ground.
 Or place a soiled potty pad on the dirt or grass.
 With a little luck, your pet will make the connection and go.
 Remember not to praise until your pet is finished going (not when it begins) per discussion at class!
 Hurry back into the house and give a treat!

 Slippery Outdoor Area?
-Use a pet-safe salt or substitue for safer footing.
-My go to if I don't have a pet safe melting product is a pail of sand to spread.
-Away from the house around barns and chicken areas, straw may be helpful.
-If straw is spread on ice, you may slip, so apply to rough areas or when there is a partial thaw.
+Use a pet-safe salt or a substitue for safer footing.
+My go to if I don't have a pet safe melting product is simply sand to spread.
+Away from the house if you have outdoor natural areas, straw may be helpful.
+If straw is spread on ice, you may slip, so apply to rough areas where the straw will collect or put out when there is a partial thaw.
+Do keep your products somewhere where it/they will not get wet and freeze solid.
+Some people use regular clay cat litter - I have had pups that wanted to eat it - thus, I don't use it!

-If walking your pet in an area where regular salt may be?
-Example - on sidewalks, roads and streets.
-There are special products you may purchase to provide your pet pad protection.
+Products are also available for sled dogs that offer foot protection.
 I have used a dab of Vaseline on the bottom of feet which may keep the salt from burning.

 Be sure to wipe off your pet's feet when you're back indoors.
 Even better, dip each paw in a small pail with warm water and towell dry.
 The "Steady" is helpful for doing this if you have taught it!